Estherkii/Global_Data_Profession_Dynamics/README.md

 1. Extract data
 2. Load that data into SQL and transform it
 3. Answer as many questions as possible by running SQL queries
-4. Export the result of those queries as csv files
+4. Export data to a csv file.
-5. Create stories/dashboards in Tableau
+5. Create stories/dashboards using queries in Tableau

 ## Data Adquisition